ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

 browser) to
 determine how, or whether, structured error information is used, displayed, or acted upon.

+SDE (Structured DNS Error): An EDNS(0) option indicating support for structured encoding of the EXTRA-TEXT field.

 # DNS Filtering Techniques and Their Limitations {#existing-techniques}